Can AI-Generated Text be Reliably Detected?: Introduction

+\cite{zhang2024watermarkssandimpossibilitystrong} and \cite{sico} are also substitution-based attacks. \cite{zhang2024watermarkssandimpossibilitystrong} have a different attack objective when compared to our attack.
+Their attack is performed to maintain the quality of the text alone and not semantic similarity.
+Hence, their attack can change the original content. \cite{sico} employs in-context optimization through iterative generation of word- or sentence-level substitutions using a proxy AI text detector to guide the substitutions.
+This positions their attack as an adversarial algorithm for evading text detection.
+In contrast, our approach focuses on non-adversarial iterative or recursive text paraphrasing attacks.

+After paraphrasing, the area under the receiver operating characteristic (AUROC) curves of zero-shot detectors \citep{mitchell2023detectgpt} drops from $96.5\%$ to $25.2\%$.
+We also observe that the performance of neural network-based trained detectors \citep{openaidetectgpt2} deteriorates significantly after our paraphrasing attack.
+For instance, the TPR@$1\%$FPR of the RoBERTa-Large-Detector from OpenAI drops from $100\%$ to $60\%$ after paraphrasing.
+In addition, we show that the retrieval-based detector by \citet{krishna2023paraphrasing} designed to evade paraphrase attacks is vulnerable to our recursive paraphrasing.
+In fact, the accuracy of their detector falls from $100\%$ to below $60\%$ with our recursive paraphrase attack.

+\newcontent{ To quantify the drop in text quality after recursive paraphrasing, we perform MTurk human evaluation studies and measure other automated metrics such as perplexity and text benchmark accuracy. \textbf{Our human evaluation study shows that $77\%$ of the recursively paraphrased passages are rated high quality in terms of content preservation, and $89\%$ of them are rated high quality in terms of grammar or text quality.} We also show that our \textbf{recursive paraphrasing, when applied to a text benchmark such as a question-answering dataset, does not affect the performance}, providing additional evidence that recursive paraphrasing does not hurt the content of the original text.} \newcontent{Though an attacker may further improve the text quality with manual interventions, paraphrasing attacks can be sufficient for an adversary to perform social engineering tasks such as spamming, phishing, or spreading propaganda.}

-Finally, we discuss the possibility of {\it spoofing attacks} on text generative models in \S \ref{sec:humantextdetected}.
-In this setting, an attacker generates a non-AI text that is detected to be AI-generated.
+Moreover, we show the possibility of {\bf spoofing attacks} on various AI text detectors in \S \ref{sec:humantextdetected}.
+In this setting, an attacker generates a non-AI text that is detected to be AI-generated, thus adversarially increasing \textit{type-I error} (falsely detecting human text as AI text).
 An adversary can potentially launch spoofing attacks to produce derogatory texts that are detected to be AI-generated to affect the reputation of the target LLM's developers.
-As a proof-of-concept, we show that the soft watermarking detectors \citep{kirchenbauer2023watermark} can be spoofed to detect texts composed by humans as watermarked.
-Though the random seed used for generating watermarked text is private, we develop an attack that smartly queries the target LLM multiple times to learn its watermarking scheme.
+In particular, we show that an adversary can infer hidden AI text signatures without having white-box access to the detection method.
+For example, though the pseudo-random generator used for generating watermarked text is private, we develop an attack that adaptively queries the target LLM multiple times to learn its watermarking scheme.
 An {\it adversarial human} can then use this information to compose texts that are detected to be watermarked.
-Figure \ref{fig:title} shows an illustration of vulnerabilities of existing AI-text detectors.
+Figure \ref{fig:title} shows an illustration of some of the vulnerabilities of the existing AI-text detectors.

+\cite{gu2024learnabilitywatermarkslanguagemodels} build upon our spoofing attacks by employing watermarked data distillation to train a student model to replicate the next-token distribution.